Vegetable Guide

 Argument

 Most ayurvedic doctors use the above verses for the argument to advise using oil for cooking vegetables.
 I strongly disagree.
-Ancient scenario and current scenario are vastly different.
+Ancient scenarios and current scenarios are vastly different.
 Our ancestors were physically active whole the day.

 Oil impairs the functions of the blood vessels.
 Even the world’s healthiest oil (extra virgin olive oil) also impairs the natural function of arteries to relax and dilates, according to research studies.
 These effects can be observed within a few hours of consuming oils.
 Therefore, all oils are bad for health.
 (Reference 1, Reference 2) It does not happen with healthy fat sources like nuts and seeds.
 (Reference 3, Reference 4)